 Scenario 1 – Ham is still far from being done

-If the thickest part is below 125℉, brush glaze, secure pineapple and cherries with toothpicks, and cover ham with aluminum foil and bake it at 375℉.
+If the internal temperature of the ham (check the thickest part of your baked ham) is below 125℉, brush brown sugar pineapple glaze on the ham (basting it), including the cut side, secure pineapple and cherries with toothpicks, and cover ham with aluminum foil and bake it at 375℉.

 You may need to do the 20-minute interval twice, or three times, or even four or five times.
-But it is important to keep checking and not wait too long to check on the ham to avoid overcooking it.
+But it is important to keep checking and not wait too long to check on your pineapple baked ham to avoid overcooking it.

 Scenario 2 – Ham is close to being done

-If the thickest part of the ham is above 125℉ when you pull it out from the oven for the first time, brush on the rest of the glaze, add pineapples and cherries, cover and bake at 375℉ and check it in 15 minute intervals until ham reaches 140℉.
+If the thickest part of the pineapple glazed honey baked ham is above 125℉ when you pull it out from the oven for the first time, brush on the rest of the glaze, including the cut side, add pineapples and cherries, cover and bake at 375℉ and check it in 15 minute intervals until the internal temperature of the ham reaches 140℉.

 As a point of reference, the last time I made this, I had a 9 pound ham bone-in ham and I cooked the ham for the first hour under 325℉, then did two rounds of the 20-minute intervals.

-After ham is done, let it sit for 5-10 minutes before cutting into it.
+After baked ham with pineapples is done, let ham rest for 5-10 minutes before cutting into it.

-The pineapple rings and cherries makes the ham look vibrant and gorgeous so you don’t really need to do much with it.
+The pineapple slices and cherries makes the ham look vibrant and gorgeous so you don’t really need to do much with it.

 Sometimes I like to throw in a few extra pineapple rings and some fresh herbs like parsley to brighten up the platter if you really want to deck it out even more!